confidential-containers/guest-components/docs/ccv1_image_security_design.md

-After the matching is successful, the policy set under the corresponding scope is executed, as described in [Policy Requirements](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md#policy-requirements), the `signedBy` policy requires that there must exist at least one signature of this image can be verified with the configuration in it, in other words, when get this policy, signature verification will be performed.
+After the matching is successful, the policy set under the corresponding scope is executed, as described in [Policy Requirements](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md#policy-requirements),

-In order to flexibly support different signature schemes, we extend the `signedBy` policy, add a field called `scheme`.
+In order to flexibly support different signature schemes, we will check the field `type` to see whether it is a signing scheme, as what [Policy Requirements](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md#policy-requirements) does.

-Currently, the allowed values of this field are as follows:
+Currently, the values of `type` showing signature verification should be involved is:

-- `simple`: Red Hat simple signing scheme.
+- `signedBy`: Red Hat simple signing scheme.

 In the future, more signature schemes will be supported, and this field will have more allowed values.